ElenaShe000/MARCS/README.md

 e) Blöschl et al. 2017: "We analyzed the timing of river floods in Europeover the past five decades, using a pan-European database from 4262 observationalhydrometric stations, and found clear patterns of change in flood timing.
 Warmertemperatures have led to earlier spring snowmelt floods throughout northeasternEurope; delayed winter storms associated with polar warming have led to later winterfloods around the North Sea and some sectors of the Mediterranean coast; andearlier soil moisture maxima have led to earlier winter floods in western Europe.
 Ourresults highlight the existence of a clear climate signal in flood observations at thecontinental scale"

+g) Hall et al. 2014: "There is growing concern that flooding is becoming more frequent and severe in Europe.
+A better understanding of flood regime changes and their drivers is therefore needed.
+The paper reviews the current knowledge on flood regime changes in European rivers that has traditionally been obtained through two alternative research approaches.
+The first approach is the data-based detection of changes in observed flood events.
+Current methods are reviewed together with their challenges and opportunities.
+For example, observation biases, the merging of different data sources and accounting for nonlinear drivers and responses.
+The second approach consists of modelled scenarios of future floods.
+Challenges and opportunities associated with flood change scenarios are discussed such as fully accounting for uncertainties in the modelling cascade and feedbacks.
+To make progress in flood change research, we suggest that a synthesis of these two approaches is needed.
+This can be achieved by focusing on long duration records and flood-rich and flood-poor periods rather than on short duration flood trends only, by formally attributing causes of observed flood changes, by validating scenarios against observed flood regime dynamics, and by developing low-dimensional models of flood changes and feedbacks.
+The paper finishes with a call for a joint European flood change research network."

 # the large scale synoptic circulation classification